volodymyrhudyma/blog/content/blog/2020-12-10-the-limitations-and-safety-of-localstorage-in-javascript.md

 One of the most common use cases is to store the JSON Web Tokens (JWTs).

-That's not secure, because if someone gets your token, he will be able to make requests on your behalf.
+That is not secure, because if someone gets your token, he will be able to make requests on your behalf.

 Treat the token as a password and secure it as much as you can.